 ‘The History of the world is none other than the progress of the consciousness of Freedom [sic],’ says Hegel.

-[Ed.: The Hegel quote comes from Lectures on the Philosophy of History, a series of lectures delivered by the author at the University of Berlin and published in 1837.]
+, a series of lectures delivered by the author at the University of Berlin and published in 1837.]

 Let us set aside those terms and move to a discussion about the inability to become conscious of freedom in the Arab world.
 Building off of what I said about the relationship between the ego and the hegemonic structure, the definition of freedom is the disappearance of the gap between the manifest ego and the latent ego.

 The hegemonic structure strangles the true self, coercing the true ego to disappear.
 The false ego—the one adapted to the demands of a compulsive, oppressive force—then appears.